 The organization overview is the section in your nonprofit’s job posting that shares key information about your organization so that interested candidates can get a better understanding of your nonprofit’s history, mission, and goals.

 President Job Description

-The role of president in a nonprofit is to successfully achieve its long-term goals and vision by focusing on the organization’s core functions, such as overall strategy, finance, board management, fundraising, and programs.
+The role of president in a nonprofit is to ensure successful achievement of the nonprofit’s long-term goals and vision by focusing on the organization’s core functions, such as: overall strategy, finance, board management, fundraising, and programs.

 President Job Description Template, Medium Organization (Bridgespan)